Overseas and Nationwide Help. Free Initial Consultation. 1-866-601-5518.

 Wayne White Wojciech Kornacki

 You first must apply for your company identification number or CIN.
-When it comes to import export codes, the CIN is treated like your social security number.
-The Department of Commerce (DOC) uses your CIN to monitor all of your exportation business and international trade activities.
+When it comes to import export data codes, the CIN is treated like your social security number.
+For the import and export license application, the Department of Commerce (DOC) uses your CIN to monitor all of your exportation business and international trade activities.

-Import Export Code — Getting the proper import export business license
+Import Export Code — Getting the proper import export license

 Avoid costly mistakes by getting the proper import license: You should get a clear understanding of the import and export procedure for licenses required for the types of goods you plan on importing.
-There is no catch all license.
-Instead, having an import- export consultant or lawyer can help you to navigate through the various nuances of selecting export codes with the specific agency that has the jurisdiction over the specific goods that you import.
+Instead, having an import export consultant or lawyer can help you to navigate through the various nuances of selecting export codes and import export data with the specific agency that has the jurisdiction over the specific goods that you import.